VIRTUAL-K4MI-CLUB/Master/README.md

 -
 _theendisnevertheendisnevertheendisneverthendisnevertheendisnevertheendisnevertheisneverthendisnevertheend...._

-x_X a thorn in my heart... it gaws at me endlessly  X_x : "my love is boundless and my pain is terrifying"
+x_X a thorn in my heart... it gnaws at me endlessly  X_x : "my love is boundless and my pain is terrifying"